 Apple cider vinegar is made by fermenting apple juice, which results in a tangy, slightly sweet vinegar with a distinctive apple aroma.
 Often unfiltered, ACV may contain the “mother”, a colony of beneficial bacteria formed during the fermentation process.
 This “mother” gives the vinegar a cloudy appearance and is thought to provide added health benefits.

-- Flavor Profile: Fruity, tangy, and slightly sweet, with a strong apple aroma.
+- Flavour Profile: Fruity, tangy, and slightly sweet, with a strong apple aroma.

 - Culinary Uses: ACV is incredibly versatile.
 It’s popular in health drinks, but it also works wonders in salad dressings, marinades for pork or chicken, chutneys, and adding a tangy, bright note to bean dishes.